TastyCatFood/mutator/README.md

            }
         }

-### Type detection fails for variables defined within a package or dart-sdk.
+#### Does not detect the type of variables defined in a file that has been imported as a package or a part of dart-sdk.
 e.g.

         import 'package:example_code.dart' as eg;